-Definition of Figurative Language
+Figurative Language Definition

-Figures of speech such as metaphors, similes, allusions go beyond the literal meanings of the words to give the readers new insights.
+Figures of speech such as metaphors, similes, and allusions go beyond the literal meanings of the words to give readers new insights.
 On the other hand, alliterations, imageries, or onomatopoeias are figurative devices that appeal to the senses of the readers.

 Types of Figurative Language